connecticut-digital-services/digital-service/src/pages/index.md

     We serve Connecticut through smart, easy-to-use digital services that our citizens will love
 focus:
-  cta_text: Learn more about the current projects and initiatives we are working on.
+  cta_text: Learn more about our current projects and initiatives
   cta_url: /work
   header: User-Friendly Government.
 Less Hoops
   text: >-